 Local, cross border relations with Russia are very positive, with communities straddling the border proud of their trading heritage and mutually beneficial migration, resulting in the Norwegian town of Kirkenes boasting a permanent native speaking Russian population of over 10%, with official dual language signs everywhere.

 I type this post towards the end of stage 2, with the rapid autumnal shift in the Arctic over within just 2 weeks!
 The project is generating quite a lot of interest as this distant region of Norway normally plays second fiddle to the Instagram friendly topography of Troms, Nordland and the Lofoten archipelago in the west (see another essay I made called 68º 69º Parallel North).
-This interest has caught the attention of national TV broadcaster TV2 with the project being featured live on their popular show ‘God morgen Norge’ today.
-You can watch and catch up here.

 My aim in making the photographs in Varanger is to convey the sense of peace and calmness emitted across the land and seascapes and running through the small communities dotted across the region.
 Completing the assignment in March 2019, here are a few teasers from summer and autumn shoots.
 Click any to view large.
 Enjoy 😎